Craig Ackerman

 Craig Ackerman is the current play-by-play announcer for the Houston Rockets of the National Basketball Association (NBA).

-Craig was born to Gerald and Bonnie Ackerman on August 27, 1974 in Cuyahoga Falls, Ohio.
+Craig was born to Gerald and Bonnie Ackerman on August 27, 1974, in Cuyahoga Falls, Ohio.

-He graduated from Sam Houston State University in 1997, where he met his wife Shannon.
+He played college baseball at Houston Baptist University (NAIA) then later graduated from Sam Houston State University in 1997, where he met his wife Shannon.
 They were married in August 1998.
-They have two children, CJ (Craig Jr.), 23 and Chase, 17.
+They have two children.